okuramasafumi/alba/README.md

 ## Why Alba?

-Because it's fast, flexible and extensible!
+Because it's fast, easy-to-use and extensible!

 ### Fast

 Alba is faster than most of the alternatives.
 We have a [benchmark](https://github.com/okuramasafumi/alba/tree/master/benchmark).

-### Flexible
+### Easy to use

-Alba provides a small set of DSL to define your serialization logic.
-It also provides methods you can override to alter and filter serialized hash so that you have full control over the result.
+Alba provides four DSLs, `attributes` to fetch attribute with its name, `attribute` to execute block for the attribute, `one` to seriaize single attribute with another resource, and `many` to serialize collection attribute with another resource.
+When you want to do something complex, there are many examples in this README so you can mimic them to get started.

 ### Extensible